 It turned out that this solution was way too simplistic, it failed to include enough signifiers and this heavily impacted usability.
 How did we find that out?
 By conducting Usability Testings.

 We used a tool that allowed us to do remote testings and tested it with users who were interacting with our app for the first time.

 The feedback we received was incredibly insightful: No one actually knew how to open up the menu or, much worse, that opening the menu was even possible.
 We discovered that the icons were way too abstract – we used a sandwich-like menu when using a sandwich menu was far from being the standard – to signify their functions and then, going to the menu list, it was not clear how to actually edit the items.
 Overall, there were multiple issues.

 Conducting Usability Testings helped us identify – and later, fix – those problems.
 I decided to use this example to show how even in a side project without any monetization concerns there is still a huge case for conducting testings.
 That case would have gotten even stronger had I used an example of a client project.

 To wrap it up and to reiterate, testing your solution with actual users is the most effective way of identifying where your main usability problems are.
 And launching a faulty, problematic product that isn’t useful simply isn’t a good idea – even if you are not going to monetize it, it means you are wasting your time building something no one will use.

 The goal here wasn’t to teach you specifically how to conduct testing – instead, it is an introduction to the topic.
-From here, do your own research and – in case you aren’t doing usability testings yet, make sure to implement it in your next project.
+From here, do your own research and, in case you aren’t doing usability testings yet, make sure to implement them in your next project.
 You will see the results for yourself.